scambier/tic80-typescript/README.md

 ### Run TSC-80

 - `$ tsc80 run` will compile, compress, and launch your game through the TIC-80.
-- Once that TIC-80 is running, you can save your game with `save`.
+- Once that TIC-80 is running, you can save your game cart with `save`.

-If the backup option is set, the compiled `.tic` file will be automatically copied in your project directory when you close TIC-80.
+If the backup option is set, the resulting `.tic` file will be automatically copied in your project directory when you close TIC-80.

 Do note that if you happen to manually edit the `tsconfig.json` file, it is required to keep the `compilerOptions.outFile` option.